banner type: None

 How can hotels use guest feedback?

-1. It works as an operations tool – revealing your guest sentiments and indicating what you’re doing well and where improvements are needed to earn guest satisfaction and loyalty.
+1. It improves hotel operations – revealing your guest sentiments and indicating what you’re doing well and where improvements are needed to earn guest satisfaction and loyalty.

 Positive feedback can be used by hotels to: